 Program Learning Outcomes

-Practice holistic care in a variety of health care settings for diverse populations across the lifespan and the health-illness continuum.
+- Practice holistic care in a variety of health care settings for diverse populations across the lifespan and the health-illness continuum.

-Integrate cultural, economic, social, environmental, genetic, regulatory, and political factors in designing care for individuals, families, and communities.
+- Integrate cultural, economic, social, environmental, genetic, regulatory, and political factors in designing care for individuals, families, and communities.

-Use standardized terminology, information systems, and patient care technology effectively.
+- Use standardized terminology, information systems, and patient care technology effectively.

-Use effective communication and collaboration skills with members of the health care team, patients, and support networks.
+- Use effective communication and collaboration skills with members of the health care team, patients, and support networks.

-Synthesize principles of leadership and management, accountability, and lifelong learning while functioning in the roles of provider, designer, manager, and coordinator of care.
+- Synthesize principles of leadership and management, accountability, and life-long learning while functioning in multiple roles of care (i.e., provider, designer, manager, and coordinator) to ensure a safe practice environment.

 - Incorporate legal and ethical precepts, as well as standards of practice, in serving as advocates for the patient and the profession.

-Integrate principles of quality improvement and safety to ensure optimum care.
+- Integrate principles of quality improvement and safety to ensure optimum care.